 Netflix’s new season of Unsolved Mysteries tells the Japanese version of this tale.
 After the tsunami hit Ishinomaki in 2011, claiming upwards of 20,000 lives, stories emerged that taxi drivers were picking up passengers who would disappear once they arrived at their destinations.
 The Korean Urban Legend series Goedam–also on Netflix–retells a much scarier version of a taxi driver picking up a Vanishing Hitchhiker.

 Another popular Urban Legend is the one about the ghost of Bloody Mary, who can be summoned if her name is called out a certain number of times in a dark washroom.
 There is usually a candle involved.
-The Bloody Mary illustration above is actually a photo I took of a t-shirt design at the Spirit Halloween store.
-It’s the coolest Bloody Mary image I think I’ve ever seen.
-(They use those scratchy Gildan shirts or I would have bought one for sure!)
+The Bloody Mary illustration above is actually a photo I took of a Steven Rhodes t-shirt design at the Spirit Halloween store.
+It’s the coolest Bloody Mary image I’ve ever seen.
+(They use scratchy Gildan shirts or I would have bought one!)

 Bloody Mary is usually said to be either Queen Mary I, who was nicknamed “Bloody Mary”, or Mary Worth, who was executed for witchcraft in Salem, Massachusetts.
 Calling Bloody Mary–whoever she was–is a dare that in the past has resulted in hauntings or physical harm to those foolish enough to have called her.
 The story is well known on Vancouver Island, across British Columbia, and all over North America.

 By now, you may have noticed another element that makes an Urban Legend distinctively different than a regular legend is that they have contemporary elements to them such as a car, a telephone, or a bathroom with running water.
 Yet, a story like the Mothman is not an Urban Legend–even though it is a modern tale–as it only exists at one specific location.